jo-oo/Battleship-Server/README.md

 # Battleship 2 player game using React and Socket.io

+This was a group assignment with [Tim Nilsson](https://github.com/Laufox) and [Maria Haara Lundhammar](https://github.com/marialundhammar).

 Visit this page to check it out! [https://battleship4ever.netlify.app/](https://battleship4ever.netlify.app/)

 Built with React using Socket.io